enoriega/QASCFR/qascfr/README.md

 - 2b.
 Annotate the questions from the different sets using `org.clulab.exec.AnnotateQASCQuestions`.
 Output: `.ser` for the dataset
 - 3a.
 Extract  the relations using `RelationExtractor`.
 Output `.ser` file with the relations
 - 3b.
 Extract noun phrases with `NounPhraseExtractor`.
 Output `.ser` file with noun phrases per set file
 - 4. Generate the graph files with `BuildGroundTruthGraph`.
-Output multiple `.tsv` files for building a graph with Neo4J.
+Output multiple `.tsv` files for building a graph with Neo4J. __RUN IN SERVER__
 - 5. Generate end points for path search with `EmbedQuestion`.
 Output `.csv` file with endpoints for each question